Richard Beckinsale: Personal life

 Beckinsale was married twice.
 In 1965, he married his pregnant girlfriend, a local Nottingham woman named Margaret Bradley, whom he had met in 1964 while singing at a folk club.
 Their daughter, actress Samantha Beckinsale, was born on 23 July 1966.
 When Beckinsale was accepted into RADA, they moved to London.
 Beckinsale became immersed in student life and he and his wife grew apart.
 They separated in 1968 when Margaret took Samantha back to live in Nottingham and Beckinsale left London to work in repertory in Crewe.
 They divorced in 1971 and Beckinsale did not see his daughter for years.
 Margaret later remarried and her new husband raised Samantha as his daughter.
-Samantha was unaware that her biological father was Richard Beckinsale until she was 11.
-Beckinsale and Samantha reconnected soon after and spent time together, before his death in 1979.
+Samantha was unaware that her biological father was Beckinsale until she was 11.
+Beckinsale and Samantha reconnected soon after and spent time together before his death in 1979.

 Beckinsale met actress Judy Loe in 1968 at Crewe repertory.
 They soon began dating and lived together for years.
 Their daughter, actress Kate Beckinsale, was born on 26 July 1973.
-They finally married in 1977, prior to Kate starting nursery school.
+They married in 1977.

 Beckinsale enjoyed playing the guitar and singing, and he performed in folk clubs in Nottingham as a teenager.
 He also enjoyed playing football and often played in charity matches with the Entertainers XI team.
-He was a fan of Manchester United football team.
+He was a fan of Manchester United.

-Beckinsale stated that towards the end of his 19th-month run with the play Funny Peculiar, he took Valium and had several instances of having to start the play over again, due to overwork and mental strain.
+Beckinsale stated that towards the end of his 19 month run with the play Funny Peculiar, he took Valium and had several instances of having to start the play over again due to overwork and mental strain.
 Beckinsale's widow, Loe, stated that he suffered from occasional panic attacks.

-Because of his good looks and his being on television so often, he received a large amount of fan mail, particularly from women.
 Although Beckinsale was pleased with the success of the sitcoms he starred in, he expressed a desire to play more serious roles as he got older.